 So, let us move on.
-Now let us consider a rigid body again on the plane with velocities specified V A and V B which must satisfy of course, our constraint let us look at that once again.
-So, this is the direction A B so, the projection of V A along A B and VB along A B so, let us see that vector.
+Now, let us consider a rigid body again on the plane with velocities specified V A and V B which must satisfy of course, our constraint let us look at that once again.
+So, this is the direction A B, so the projection of V A along A B and V B, along A B, so let us see that vector.
+So this and this, these 2 red vectors must be equal and they are equal to the accuracy of my drawing.
+So, V and V B are valid velocity vectors of points A and B.

-So, this and these two red vectors must be equal and they are equal to the accuracy of my drawing.
-So, V and V B are valid velocity vectors of points A and B. Now, consider another point C as I have shown here I would like to find out the velocity of point C given the velocities of point A and B. So, can I do that?
-Remember using the same constraint that the distance A C cannot change and distance C B cannot change what I must do is I must drop perpendiculars I must project V A along A C V B along B C look at these projection vectors.
-So, this is the projection of V A along A C this is the projection of V B along B C.
+Now, consider another point C as I have shown here.
+I would like to find out the velocity of point C, given the velocities of point A and B. So, can I do that?
+Remember, using the same constraint that the distance A C cannot change and distance C B cannot change, what I must do is I must drop perpendiculars, I must project V A along A C, V B along B C look at these projection vectors.

-So therefore, C along the direction V along the direction C B must have this velocity.
-Once again please remember this blue vector that I have drawn at C is only the velocity of C in the direction C B it's not the velocity of point C similarly velocity of point C in the direction A C must be this red vector.
-So, I have these two projection vectors now, I have to locate, but find out velocity of point C. So, remember what are the constraints on velocity of point C?
-The velocity, whatever be the velocity of point C its projection along C B must be the blue vector at C and its projection along A C must be the red vector that I have drawn at C. So, since these are projection vectors so, I must draw perpendiculars to these directions.
+So, this is the projection of V A along A C, this is the projection of V B along B C. So, therefore, C along the direction V, along the direction C B must have this velocity.
+Once again, please remember this blue vector that I have drawn at C is only the velocity of C in the direction C B; it is not the velocity of point C. Similarly, velocity of point C in the direction A C must be this red vector.

+So, I have these 2 projection vectors. now, I have to locate or find out velocity of point c, so remember, what are the constraints on velocity of point C, the whatever be the velocity of point C it is projection along C B must be the blue vector at C and it is projection along A C must be the red vector that I have drawn at C. So, since these are projection vectors, so I must draw perpendiculars to these directions and these 2 perpendiculars meet at this point.
+So, therefore, so these are perpendiculars.

-And these two perpendiculars meet at this point.
-So, therefore so, these are perpendiculars.
-So, therefore, the velocity of point C must be this why it must be this?
-Because its projection along C B is the blue vector as you can see very easily and its projection along A C is the red vector as you can see.
-So, this black vector must be the velocity of point C. So, please remember that when I won, when I am given the projections along two directions of the velocity vector of a point then to find out the actual velocity vector I must draw, perpendiculars on the heads of these projection vectors, wherever these perpendicular intersect that point joined with the point here it is C gives us the velocity of point C.
+So, therefore, the velocity of point C must be this, why it must be this?
+Because it is projection along C B is the blue vector as you consider easily and it is projection along A C is the red vector as you can see.
+So, this black vector must be the velocity of point C. So, please remember, that when I want, when I am given the projections along 2 directions of the velocity vector of a point then to find out the actual velocity vector I must draw perpendiculars on the heads of these projection vectors, wherever these perpendicular intersect that point joined with the point here it is C gives us the velocity of point C.